kintrix007/blog/smashing-the-stack/index.md

 ```

 Now it's time to poke around in the memory.
 Let's just
-print a couple words around the Stack Pointer.
+print a couple of words around the Stack Pointer.
 Since the
 buffer is allocated in this function, it should be close
 to the top of the stack (which expands in the negative
 direction).